Nina Chuba

 Nina Katrin Kaiser (born 14 October 1998), known professionally as Nina Chuba, is a German singer and actress.
-Chuba was born in Wedel, Schleswig-Holstein and rose to prominence in 2022 with her single "Wildberry Lillet", reaching #1 in both the Austrian and German charts.
+She was born in Wedel, Schleswig-Holstein and rose to prominence in 2022 with her single "Wildberry Lillet", reaching number one on both the Austrian and German charts.

 At the age of seven, she began her acting career in the children's television series Die Pfefferkörner.
 Following a move to Berlin in 2018, Chuba began releasing music, with the English-language EPs Power and Average.
 In October 2021, she released her first German-language single "Neben mir".
-Her debut album Glas was released on 24th of February 2023.
-It reached sixth place in the global album debut charts on Spotify.
+Her debut album Glas was released on 24 February 2023.
+It reached sixth place in the global album debut charts on Spotify and topped the album charts of Germany and Austria.
+Following a 13-month hiatus, she returned with the self-titled single "Nina" on 12 April 2024.